 Which Country Is Closest To Building Their First Nuclear Weapon?

-Science and technology has advanced quite a bit in the last 40 years since the treaty was signed.
+Since the treaty was signed 40 years ago, science and technology has made significant advancements in virtually every field.
 Many countries, if they so wished, could develop nuclear weapons without much, if any, help from outside.
-We wanted to know, hypothetically of course, which countries could develop nuclear weapons the quickest.
+One reader wanted to know, hypothetically of course, “Which countries could develop nuclear weapons the quickest?”

 Who Would Reach The Finish Line First?

 Right now, the nations with the most potential are Japan and Germany.
 Both countries are extremely active in nuclear science and engineering.
-Their expertise in nuclear non-proliferation issues is not much different from the expertise you need to create bombs.
+Their expertise in nuclear non-proliferation issues is very similar to the expertise you need to create bombs.
 Both could develop nuclear weapons in an extremely short time frame if they so desired.

 Thanks to Japan living in a region where tensions are high (China’s rapid growth and constant threats from North Korea), Japan has a much greater incentive to maintain a latent nuclear weapons program.